5 of the best SIM-only deals right now

 What’s more, this deal has a ‘for life’ guarantee, so the price you pay each month won’t go up - ever!

 When it comes to the 'unlimited' data on offer it’s technically not unlimited, as a fair usage policy applies.
 This is the same for most 'unlimited' plans unless it's stated otherwise.

-However with GoMo its fair usage cap is 120GB of data per month, which is among the highest available from any provider, and 45,000 minutes of calls and 10,000 texts.
+GoMo has a fair usage cap is 120GB of data per month, and 45,000 minutes of calls and 10,000 texts.
 Should you use more data than the fair usage allows, GoMo reserves the right to reduce your speed, but some customers have said their speeds have remained respectable at 3 to 5Mbps.

+GoMo also offers its customers WiFi Calling for free.
 WiFi Calling is handy as it allows your phone to make and receive calls and texts using your broadband WiFi instead of the mobile network.
 So, even if you’ve got some sneaky mobile black spots in your home, WiFi Calling will help ensure you never miss a call.

 To use WiFi Calling, simply ensure it’s enabled on your phone and that your phone is connected to your home WiFi.